Soap Film Drainage Using a Centrifugal Thin Film Balance: Introduction

 with $\eta$ the liquid viscosity and $k$ a dimensionless factor.
 While gravity does not appear explicitly in this expression, it influences the meniscus radius $r_{\rm m}$ by setting the curvature difference in surface bubbles \cite{lhuissier2012bursting} or determining meniscus size in planar films \cite{vigna_flowing_2025}.

-In this study, we systematically vary the effective gravity to probe the stability and thinning dynamics of soap films across low and high gravity conditions.
-We test the robustness of existing models, particularly regarding the apparent universality of the thickness ratio, which remains constant across all gravities and liquid viscosities.
-A scaling law is established for the exchange flux, confirming that marginal regeneration governs the thinning process.
-More broadly, this work offers insight into how other body forces—magnetic \cite{elias_magnetic_2005, moulton_reverse_2010, back_ferrofilm_2012, lalli_stability_2023} or electric fields \cite{tsekov_streaming_2010, bonhomme_soft_2013, sett_experimental_2016, hussein_sheik_electroosmotic_2017}—may similarly influence drainage dynamics.
+In this study, we systematically vary the effective gravity and solution viscosity to probe the stability and thinning dynamics of soap films across low and high gravity conditions.
+Our objective is twofold.
+First, we test whether the thickness ratio $h_{\rm TFE}/h$ remains constant or depends on the effective gravity.
+Second, we examine the validity of Eq.~\eqref{eq:flux} under varying effective gravity, assessing whether marginal regeneration remains the dominant thinning mechanism and whether effective gravity acts only indirectly by setting the meniscus radius $r_{\rm m}$.
+More broadly, this work provides insight into how other body forces—such as magnetic \cite{elias_magnetic_2005, moulton_reverse_2010, back_ferrofilm_2012, lalli_stability_2023} or electric fields \cite{tsekov_streaming_2010, bonhomme_soft_2013, sett_experimental_2016, hussein_sheik_electroosmotic_2017}—may similarly influence drainage dynamics by controlling the meniscus size, and hence the overall liquid exchange between the film and the meniscus.

 To this end, we developed a centrifugal thin film balance, which allows a soap film to spin about its axis of symmetry.
 It thereby offers a surface-bubble-like geometry without the complexity of curved interfaces or asymmetric borders typical of vertical films.
-This setup mimics gravity via centrifugal acceleration—achieving variations over more than two orders of magnitude—while suppressing lateral boundaries.
+As in surface bubbles, the effective gravity is not spatially homogeneous.
+In surface bubbles, the relevant body force corresponds to the projection of the gravitational acceleration onto the film surface: its magnitude vanishes along the axis of symmetry and reaches a maximum at the contact between the film and the meniscus.
+A similar situation occurs in our setup, where the centrifugal acceleration acts as a body force that increases with distance from the axis of rotation.
+Importantly, its magnitude at the film–meniscus contact can be tuned over more than two orders of magnitude.